WuTheFWasThat/tapystry/README.md

 # Tapystry

-This is a tiny library for handling effects.
+This is a small library for handling effects, inspired by [redux-saga](https://www.github.com/redux-saga/redux-saga).

 ## Installation